-Given there are over 300 different sales analytics that you could measure, you need to select the analytics that will most help you to drive improved sales performance or you run the risk of data overload and a loss of focus.
+Given there are over 300 different analytics that you could measure in a sales report, you need to select the analytics that will most help you to drive improved sales performance or you run the risk of data overload and a loss of focus.

 The three types of sales analytics I recommend you focus on are:

 - Pipeline Health Analytics – These analytics help you to ensure that the whole range of leads in your sales pipeline are healthy.
-This is key to maximizing sales because your sales team can only perform well if they have the right quality and quantity of sales opportunities to develop.
+This is key to sales management and maximizing conversions because your sales team can only perform well if they have the right quality and quantity of sales opportunities to develop.

 - Sales Stage Conversion Analytics – These analytics help you to understand how deals are progressing through each stage of your sales pipeline.
 As all experienced sales managers know, a loss of momentum through your pipeline kills deals, so monitoring these metrics and taking action based on what you learn is key to maximizing your sales performance.

 - Sales Stage Activity Analytics – These analytics help you to understand the underlying sales and marketing team activity within each stage of your pipeline.
 This is key to driving your sales performance because performing certain core activities like cold calling has a direct impact on sales performance.